jordivino/Cuteflix/README.md

 ###My List

 Like Netflix, Cuteflix allows users to store videos in a list and watch them later.
 Videos are added and removed from My List with the blue plus and minus buttons on each tile.
 Videos in My List appear in the order they were added to the list, with the most recent additions first.
 My List will persist between sessions for a given account, but is unique to each account.
+Although a video can appear in multiple places, every appearance of a given video will be consistent with regards to whether or not it is in My List.
+If a user adds some video in one place, every other appearance of that video will reflect this by switching its plus button to a minus button.

 ###Recently Watched